 What Is Ethernet?

-Ethernet hardware are indispensable for the operation of Ethernet network.
+Ethernet hardware is indispensable for the operation of the Ethernet network.
 There are three main elements of Ethernet hardware: Ethernet cards, Ethernet cables, and Ethernet hubs and routers.

 The Ethernet cards or adapter is the component that is plugged into the computer and the Ethernet cable connects them to the rest of the network.
 Owing to the Ethernet adapter, a computer can send and receive data packets from the other segments of the network and/or the Internet.

-What has been discussed in the above article is the basics of Ethernet knowledge including the definition, components and Ethernet protocols.
+What has been discussed in the above article is the basics of Ethernet knowledge including the definition, components, and Ethernet protocols.
 Ethernet is such a big topic that it is not possible to be very detailed about it.
 But I still hope that this article about Ethernet basics is useful.
-FS.COM is a professional telecommunication manufacturer.
-Our optical devices are large in stock and can be shipped all around the world.
-Fiber optic cables like LC to SC patch cord, ST-LC patch cord, LC LC single mode fiber patch cable are provided at minimum prices.
-If you have any interest of today’s topic or any of our products, you can send your request to us.